 Use Case Description

-Objective Provide a general description of the Use Case.
+Objective Provide a general description of the Use Case

 Example

-A California utility, with a residential customer base with smart meters installed, wants to promote the increased use of electric vehicles in its service area by offering significantly reduced electricity rates for nighttime recharging of vehicle battery.
+A California utility, with a residential customer base with smart meters installed, wants to promote the increased use of electric vehicles in its service area by offering significantly-reduced electricity rates for evening recharging of vehicle battery.
 The system also permits the customer to use the charging station at another customer’s site [such as at a friend’s house] and have the system bill the vehicle owner instead of the customer whose charging station is used.

 This Use Case involves utility customers who have registered with the utility to enable EV charging (EV customer).
 An EV customer plugs in the car at her residence and requests “charge at cheapest rates”.
 The utility is notified of the car’s presence, its ID number and the approximate charge required (provided by the car’s on board computer).
 The utility schedules the recharge to take place during the evening hours and at times determined by the utility (thus putting diversity into the load).

-The billing department calculates the amount of money to charge the EV customer based on EV rates and for the measured time period.
+The billing department calculates the amount of money to charge the EV customer, based on EV rates and the measured time period.

 The same EV customer drives to a friend’s home (also a registered EV customer) and requests a quick charge to make sure that she can get back home.
 When she plugs her EV into her friend’s EV charger, the utility identifies the fact that the EV is linked to a different customer account than that of the site resident, and places the charging bill on the correct customer’s invoice.